-As a multi-award-winning wedding planner, I know that looking for your dream wedding venue is one of the most fun aspects of planning your wedding.
+As a multi-award-winning UK wedding planner, I know that looking for your dream wedding venue is one of the most fun aspects of planning your wedding.
 However, it’s very easy to get wrapped up in the romance of a venue and forgetting the common questions and details can happen easily!

 So here are just a few questions to ask your wedding venue before you sign on the dotted line!